Two-ends Furstenberg estimates in the plane: Preliminaries

 \end{definition}

-By a standard point-line duality (see, e.g., \cite[Definition 1.13]{Wang-Wu}), we have \begin{definition} \rm A set of lines in $\ZR^2$ is a Katz-Tao $(\de,t)$-set (respectively, a $(\de,t)$-set) if its dual point set in $\ZR^2$ is a Katz-Tao $(\de,t)$-set (respectively, a $(\de,t)$-set). \end{definition}
+By a standard point-line duality (see, e.g., \cite[Definition 1.13]{Wang-Wu}), we have \begin{definition} \rm A set of lines in $\ZR^2$ is a Katz--Tao $(\de,t)$-set (respectively, a $(\de,t)$-set) if its dual point set in $\ZR^2$ is a Katz--Tao $(\de,t)$-set (respectively, a $(\de,t)$-set). \end{definition}

 The next two lemmas are standard.
 See \cite{Wang-Wu}.